svenmalvik/svenmalvik.com/_posts/2020-03-07-azure-apim-deploy-with-portal.md

 featured-image: https://cdn.svenmalvik.com/images/azure-apim-logo.jpg
 ---

-*We will provision Azure API management.
+*We will provision Azure API Management.
 Creating an instance of it is just a click in the Azure Portal.
 We'll do it once to show how easy it is before we move forward to some other ways that enable us to automate it.*

 The first thing we will do is to "Create a resource", type "Api Management" and click the resource that is shown in the drop down menu.